• Home

 One-Day Ciabatta Rolls

-This easy bread recipe requires no biga, no pre-planning and no expert bread technique, just a bit of time, yeast, salt and flour.
+This easy bread recipe requires no pre-planning and no expert bread technique, just a bit of time, yeast, salt and flour.
 It's an easy and satisfying recipe if you want to start baking in the morning and have fresh ciabatta by dinner!

 Print Recipe Pin Recipe